ymilky/franzy/README.md

 Most of the above will help you validate just about any map that comes in/out of Kafka should you choose.
 Validation can be toggled on/off thanks to schema and by your implementation.

+### Broker Discovery

+If you need to discover one or more available brokers, there are a few ways to do this:

+* Use [Franzy-Admin](https://github.com/ymilky/franzy-admin) and one of the broker functions such as `all-brokers` - this will give you a full list of brokers for all channels, including Plaintext, SSL, SASSL, etc. This is likely the preferred discovery method for most use-cases.
+You can also perform more specific queries by channel, broker id, and more using some of the functions in [cluster.clj](https://github.com/ymilky/franzy-admin/blob/master/src/franzy/admin/cluster.clj).
+* If you already are inside a consumer or producer, `list-topics` and `partitions-for` return some information, based on the context.
+* Query Zookeeper directly.
+This is generally unneeded since under the hood, Franzy-Admin does this for you, but if you are already connected to Zookeeper with an existing client, you can go ahead and do this safely.
+Franzy-Admin provides a few convenience functions that will return the correct paths in Zookeeper for you to query against, so no need to hard-code paths.

+**coming soon - helper functions for tranducing the results of the above into useful forms for use cases such as bootstrap.servers**

 ## Contributing/Roadmap

 This library is still very young and is surely filled with bugs.
 Pull requests are welcome.